 Also, per the manual, don’t put either the reservoir or its respective lid in the dishwasher (I don’t know why people would, though? it looks like it’s too big anyway)

 When you’re just going to brew a cup of coffee, you’ll find yourself “greeted” by the touchscreen graphics.
 Opening and placing a K-cup into the chamber will set off the menu showing the four brew size settings for you to make a selection.
 Also, this is an open platform brewer (yay!)
 BUT let me stress however, this is not open platform with regard to the refillable K-Cups (neither are the other OfficePro units either I should add) The one recommended brand to look for is the Solofill K3 brand.

 If you’re wanting to do some changes to the brewer settings, it’s strictly a matter of choosing plus or minus to increase or decrease and pushing “OK” when you’re satisfied.
-Pretty reminiscent of the “Platinum” series such as the K65 Special Edition, I was thinking.
+Pretty reminiscent of the “Platinum” series.

 Direct Water Line Connection

 The other distinguishing feature, besides its size and shape – is the fact that you can install a direct water line connection to this unit and make refilling the reservoir a thing of the past.
 This would be highly recommended in high-traffic environments like restaurants or college campuses.
 If you have experience in plumbing work this would be worth the effort and knowing that fresh water is always on tap will be great come that morning rush in most public venues!